Browser width

 The behavior of a block is defined by a class in the programming language.

-Using the Simula-like approach, it is possible to create models with better performance; however, this approach has the following significant disadvantages:
+Using the Simula-like approach, you can create models with better performance.
+However, this approach has the following significant disadvantages:

 Thus, the block simulation approach is much easier and more reliable for model development, and it provides powerful and flexible built-in statistics.

-To create a model of this system, only two blocks are required: the Generator block, which creates entities, and the Server block, which simulates their servicing.
+To create a model of the M/M/1/1 system, only two blocks are required: the Generator block, which creates entities, and the Server block, which simulates their service.

 In Delphi and Free Pascal, these blocks are represented by the TGenerator and TServer classes, respectively.